A great college application or scholarship essay depends on what you choose to say about yourself and how you say it.

-Here are some "tried and true" tips for creating a strong essay that will engage a college application reader with your voice and personality.
+Here are some tried and true tips for creating a strong essay that will engage the reader with your voice and personality.

 - Choose a unique topic.
-If you need to pick a topic, don't use common subjects like "my trip to XYZ country," "my winning sports season," "my political views," or even the death of someone close to you.
-Be focused and specific.
-For example, write about a single experience that profoundly affected you.
+Try to avoid common subjects like "my trip to XYZ country," "my winning sports season," "my political views," or even the death of someone close to you, unless you can write about it from a unique angle.
+For example, you might write about a single experience during your trip to XYZ country that profoundly affected you.
 Or a failure that taught you something important.
 A unique personal story can speak volumes about you.

-- Bring your topic to life.
+- Bring your essay to life.
 How do great documentaries fascinate the viewer?
 By boring narration about lofty ideas or by using vivid details and examples?
 That said, keep it PG-13.
-Shocking the admission officer is definitely not a good idea.
+Shocking the admissions officer or scholarship committee is not a good idea.

 - Be honest.
-Don't make it an exercise in creative writing in order to stand out.
+Don't make your essay an exercise in creative writing in order to stand out.
 And above all, don't get someone to write it for you.
 Show admission officers who you are, not who you wish you were.

 - Use words you know.
 Using words you don't know will only make you sound less like yourself.